particle-iot/docs/src/content/reference/device-os/firmware.md

 These errors are documented in the [POSIX error codes](#posix-errors) list.
 From code, you can find this underlying error code value in the global variable `errno` or using `getWriteError()`.

+`nif` is the network interface to use.
+This is typically omitted, in which case the primary network inteface is used (cellular or Wi-Fi).
+You can, however pass `Ethernet`, `WiFi`, or `Cellular` as this parameter, which will only use that interface to make the outbound TCP connection.

 ---
 {{note op="start" type="cellular"}}
 On cellular devices, be careful interacting with web hosts with `TCPClient` or libraries using `TCPClient`.
 These can use a lot of data in a short period of time.
 To keep the data usage low, use [`Particle.publish`](#particle-publish-) along with [webhooks](/integrations/webhooks/).

 Direct TCP, UDP, and DNS do not consume Data Operations from your monthly or yearly quota.
 However, they do use cellular data and could cause you to exceed the monthly data limit for your account.
 {{note op="end"}}

 ### connected()